 Social proof is a concept which states that more people are likely to take a given action when they have evidence that others already have.
 That’s what makes this a good example of a newsletter signup form.
 By clearly letting guests know how many people already subscribe to the Nerd Fitness email list, it establishes social proof.

-Quest Nutrition Brings the Focus to the Email Newsletter Sign Up Form
+Quest Nutrition Brings the Focus to the Email Sign Up Form

-Luckily, by referring to these newsletter signup examples and remembering to use an email checker before sending content, you’ll build a subscriber list full of genuine fans.
+Inspired?
+Use these signups as a reference or get a headstart and take advantage of a newsletter template.
+As long as you focus on quality content and use an email checker before sending content, you’ll build a subscriber list full of genuine fans.
 The potential value this offers your business is priceless.